DecentralizedDerivatives/MineableOracle/README.md

 ### Updates <a name="updates"> </a>
 We are happy to report that a successful Tellor build has successfully compiled and been deployed to the Rinkeby testnet.

 July 8, 2018--A proof-of-work oracle project that was the first iteration of this idea was a submission to <b>Angel Hack's Washington DC Hackathon</b> hosted on July 7th - 8th.
 It was designed, spec'ed, built, and deployed in a 24-hour agile sprint.
-For a quick if the origins of the oracle checkout our article, [Proof-of-Work Oracle](https://medium.com/@nfett/proof-of-work-oracle-6de6f795d27).
+For a quick overview of the oracle origins checkout our article, [Proof-of-Work Oracle](https://medium.com/@nfett/proof-of-work-oracle-6de6f795d27).

 September 30, 2018--This project has been revised to improve efficiency.